Archon has now come and gone for yet another year, although I'm still feeling it. My body's still angry at me from the lack of sleep.

 My last talk Saturday was the "Sexism in Anime" panel.
 For whatever reason, I feel like I prepare a lot less for this panel.
 Even the first time presenting it, I knew what I wanted to say, but I allowed myself to deviate far more than I usually do.
 Perhaps it has something to do with still being relatively new to this field.
 I have a lot of information still kicking around in my head that's all still shuffling around, trying to find a good and appropriate home in the talk.
 Until it does, sometimes it just jumps out at odd moments.

 Archon is well known for its parties and this year was no exception.
 Since I just live across the river, I went home nightly, but I didn't make it to bed until Sunday morning at 4:30am.
 I did go back Sunday, but had no panels and was just saying goodbye to friends.
-I did meet a nice woman named Jackie, whose company I enjoyed greatly, and hope to work with in the future since she runs a skeptical radio show in Columbia, MO.

 In the meantime, Go Cardinals!